Introduction to Psychedelics and Consciousness

 Salvinorin A is extracted from the leaves of the Salvia divinorum plant indigenous to Mexico.
 It induces intense visionary experiences that last for several minutes but the effects subside quickly.
 Due to the risk of psychosis and disorientation associated with its use, salvinorin A has been banned or regulated in many countries.

-Pro tip: Use of dissociative psychedelics should always be monitored by a professional experienced in psychedelic therapy.
+Pro tip: The use of dissociative psychedelics should always be monitored by a professional experienced in psychedelic therapy.
 Users should start with low doses and have access to a sober friend or guide during the trip.

 From ancient rituals to the counterculture movement of the 1960s, the history of psychedelics is proof that people have always been searching for a mind-bending escape from reality.